thereviews/thereviews.github.io/_posts/2025-11-25-Chiaki-vs-ps-portal.md

 permalink: Chiaki-vs-ps-portal
 ---

-Chiaki vs PS Portal Remote Play: Which One Is Better for Streaming PlayStation Games?

 If you want to stream your PlayStation games remotely, you’ve probably heard of Chiaki and PlayStation Portal.
 Both let you play PS4/PS5 games without a traditional TV setup, but they work very differently.
 Here’s a simple breakdown to help you choose the best option.